tensorchord/envd/README.md

 ☁️ **Local & cloud** - `envd` images are OCI compatible, integrate with Docker and Kubernetes seamlessly.

-🔁 **Repeatable builds & reproducible results** - You can reproduce the same environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.
+🔁 **Repeatable builds & reproducible results** - You can reproduce the same environment on your laptop, public cloud VMs, or Docker containers, without any changes in setup.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/5100735/189058399-3865a039-9459-4e74-83dd-3ee2ecadfef5.svg" width="75%"/>